Table of Content

 The benefits of joint-stock companies are as follows.

 To conclude, the joint-stock company is a business form that the stockholders of the company jointly own.
 The business structure is similar to a public company, where ownership is easily transferable.
-However, the formation and administration of a joint-stock company take a considerable amount of time and money.
+However, the formation and administration of a joint-stock company takes a considerable amount of time and money.
 Fortunately, new stock trading apps are emerging that offer faster and more affordable alternatives to traditional investment structures.
-Moreover, the conflict of interest is one of the biggest limitations associated with such a business form, as managers and owners are different.
+Moreover, the conflict of interest is one of the most significant limitations associated with such a business form, as managers and owners are different.

 Ans.
 All the investors, who have at least one share of the joint-stock company, are partial owners of the company.
 The owners elect the directors for the day-to-day management of the company.
 Thus, the board of directors is responsible for the company’s management.